By Redhotchilimist 5 Comments

 The game goes for this adventure movie vibe of an Indiana Jones, but with the added quipping of television shows like Buffy or Castle.
-It works alright, in moderation.
-But that dedication to being like a movie runs through the whole game.
+That dedication to being like a movie runs through the whole game.
 There's a ton of scripted sequences and big setpiece moments, and you've always got an NPC around to show you where to run and to exchange quips with you.
-I think setpiece moments are fine now and then, but when you step out of line in this game it breaks completely.
+I think setpiece moments are fine now and then, but when you step out of line in this game it shuts you down immediately.

 At several different points you get locked in a room for a big firefight or stealth 'em up.
-At one point, you're hiding inside a turned-over train car and have to fend of attackers.
+One time you're hiding inside a turned-over train car and have to fend of attackers.
 But if you pick the smart option of getting out and using the whole car as cover, snipers spawn behind you and finish you off in an instant.
 At first this looked like I could dodge them.
 But it doesn't work.

 They're effectively a cutscene, instantly ripping you apart for going outside the script.
 Later on there was a boss fight with a dude who could soak up an indefinite amount of bullets but would go down in a few scripted melee hits.
 There was a sequence where you're trying to escape up an obvious spot, sneaking around enemies stalking for you in the snow - but if you actually sneak around successfully and climb up, you get shot in the back in a game over cutscene.
 You've got to kill them all first.
 No no, not just once - you thought you were done, but there was another wave coming in and now you're dead.

-It was worth giving it a shot just in case I was surprised and it turned out I loved it, but actually playing the game didn't change any of my preconceptions about it.
+It was worth giving Uncharted 2 a shot just in case I was surprised and it turned out I loved it.
+I've made the mistake of avoiding games before, thinking they weren't for me, and then discovered I liked them a lot.
+But actually playing this game didn't change any of my preconceptions about it.
 It just frustrated me even more in practice how locked in I was.
-Aside from the instant game overs above and some non-entertaining gunplay, I was also annoyed by the climbing, which just locks you into a path and only rarely requires you to hit a button.
+Aside from the instant game overs I described above and some non-entertaining gunplay, I was also annoyed by the climbing, which just locks you into a path and only rarely requires you to hit a button.
 It's like fake platforming or something.
-I don't see the appeal.
+You're never asked to think.

 Metal Gear Rising Revengeance